 - iii. the complaints and appeals process, including any external appeal made by the student, results in a decision in favour of the College. - j.
 Students will not be reported for failing to meet the 80% threshold where: - xi. the student produces documentary evidence clearly demonstrating compassionate or compelling circumstances e.g., medical illness supported by a medical certificate or as per Definition, below, and - xii. the student's attendance has not fallen below 70% for the study period. - k.
-The method for calculating 70% attendance is the same as that outlined in 3.f. with the following change; number of study days x contact hours x 30%. - I. If the student's attendance falls below the 70% threshold for the study period, the process for reporting the student for unsatisfactory attendance (breach of visa condition 8202) will occur as outlined in 3(h) 3 (i).
+The method for calculating 70% attendance is the same as that outlined in 3.f. with the following change; number of study days x contact hours x 30% or number of study days x number of days per week x 30%. - I. If the student's attendance falls below the 70% threshold for the study period, the process for reporting the student for unsatisfactory attendance (breach of visa condition 8202) will occur as outlined in 3(h) 3 (i).